theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/test-cluster.md

 - **ClusterResource**.
 A cluster resource object that represents a clustered disk.
 - **CimInstance#MSFT_Disk**.
-An object returned from Get-Disk, from the Windows PowerShell® storage module.
+An object returned from Get-Disk, from the Windows PowerShell?? storage module.

 ```yaml
 Type: Object[]